 WHY SUCH A PROGRAM?

-However, Invasive plants do not respect jurisdictions and a more integrated approach across both Crown and private lands was needed.
-The NIPP has been specifically designed to encourage and support invasive plant management efforts on privately owned and occupied lands.
+However, invasive plants do not respect jurisdictions and a more integrated approach across both Crown and private lands was needed.
+The program has been specifically designed to encourage and support invasive plant management efforts on privately owned and occupied lands.
 The hope is that a coordinated approach across both public and private lands will lead to greater success in the ‘war against weeds’ in the East Kootenay.

 WHO & WHAT IS ELIGIBLE?